 - Machine malfunctions

-In many cases, quality control practices catch manufacturing defects and prevent defective products from reaching consumers.
-If the public uses or consumes a product with a manufacturing defect, it’s often a result of poor quality control.
+In many cases, quality control practices catch manufacturing issues and prevent defective products from reaching consumers.
+If the public uses or consumes a product with a manufacturing defect, it's often a result of poor quality control.

 Famous Manufacturing Defects

-In 2014, GM recalled about 800,000 vehicles because of faulty ignition switches.
+GM recalled about 800,000 vehicles because of faulty ignition switches.
 Drivers faced the risk of accident and injury because the faulty switches caused engines to quit during operation, preventing airbags from engaging during a crash.

 GM had to pay hundreds of millions in wrongful death and accident injury damages as well as a $900 million settlement to the Department of Justice to avoid criminal prosecution because they hid the defect from consumers.